mosdef-hub/mbuild/docs/getting_started/quick_start/load_files.rst

 Other file types
 ------------------------
-mBuild also supports loading data or files via hoomd_snapshot, gsd, smarts strings, and parmed structures.
+mBuild also supports loading data or files via hoomd_snapshot, GSD, SMILES strings, and ParmEd structures.